 '''

+[homes]

 comment = Home Directories

 browseable = no

-'''

-'''

 By default, the home directories are exported read-only.
 Change next

 parameter to 'yes' if you want to be able to write to them.

 writable = yes

-'''

-'''
+File creation mask is set to 0700 for security reasons.
+If you want to

+create files with group=rw permissions, set next parameter to 0775.

+create mask = 0700

 Directory creation mask is set to 0700 for security reasons.
 If you

 want to create dirs. with group=rw permissions, set next parameter

 to 0775.

-directory mask = 0700

 '''